 Shopping Ads are ideally suited to targeting consumers at the top of the purchasing funnel, people who are doing research on a certain product or are uncertain where the product is available.

 Building a Shopping Ads Campaign

 First, use AdAmplify’s Shopping app to upload your products to the Google Merchant Center (GMC).
 The GMC is an online repository for your Shopify products that Google will use to build your Shopping Ads.
-If you don’t have a GMC account, you will first need to create one, a simple process for Shopping Ads and Surfaces across Google (a bit more complex when it comes to Shopping Actions).
+If you don’t have a GMC account, you will first need to create one, a simple process for Shopping Ads and Google’s Free Product Listings (a bit more complex when it comes to Buy on Google).